cncf/tag-security/assessments/projects/openfga/joint-assessment.md

 the TAG-Security Review of the project.
 Both of these documents may be used and referenced as part of a security audit.

+OpenFGA is a project that provides a security service and as such, any defect in the project may be a security issue.
+This document does not look to enumerate all the possible quality issues (e.g. undetected circular references in model definitions) that could lead to security issues for users of OpenFGA.

 Taken together, this document and the [self-assessment](./self-assessment.md) serve as a cornerstone for if and when OpenFGA seeks graduation and is preparing for a security audit.

 ## Intended Use

 * Target Users and Use Cases.
-The key users of this project are models who define authorization models, application developers that integrate the API into their application for externalizing authorization and operators.
+The key users of this project are users who define authorization models, application developers that integrate the API into their application for externalizing authorization and operators.

     OpenFGA can be used in any environment and has helm charts defined for install on a Kubernetes platform.
     1. OpenFGA is used by applications to externalize authorization decisions
     2. The project implements the [Google Zanzibar paper](https://research.google/pubs/pub48190) paper for effective, performant authorization
     3. Administrators can program authorization models into the system for use by application teams